 Alternatively, you will have to set up Gambits or equip your characters to deal with specific status elements.
-If you choose to set up Gambits, have your characters use items to remove the status effects are they are much faster.
-Alarm Clocks should be used to remove Sleep, Esunas or Remedies to remove Disable and either Gold Needles or Remedies to get rid of the Petrify status effect.
+If you choose to set up Gambits, have your characters use items to remove the status effects as they are much faster.
+Prince’s Kiss should be used to remove Sleep, Esunas or Remedies to remove Disable and either Gold Needles or Remedies to get rid of the Petrify status effect.

 The first thing that you should do when the battle begins is cast Dispel on both Enkidu and Gilgamesh.
 Gilgamesh will rebuff himself throughout the fight so it is best to keep a Dispel Gambit active throughout the fight.